tdrahe/insurance-claims/README.md

    - npx tsc
 2. To change the raw incoming claim
    - Modify the rawClaim object in runHandleClaim.ts
+   - you can also modify the policies it will be evaluated against in src/data/policies.ts
 3. Run the application using ts-node:
    - npx ts-node runHandleClaim.ts